 Goodwill consists of the excess of the purchase price over the fair value of tangible and identifiable intangible net assets acquired in business combinations.
-SFAS No. 142 requires us to test goodwill for impairment at least annually at the reporting unit level in lieu of being amortized.
-We have determined that we have two reporting units under SFAS No. 142; Radio and Television.
+ASC 350 requires us to test goodwill for impairment at least annually at the reporting unit level in lieu of being amortized.
+We have determined that we have two reporting units under ASC 350; Radio and Television.
 We currently only have goodwill in our radio reporting unit.
-We have aggregated our operating components (radio stations) into a single radio reporting unit based upon the similarity of their economic characteristics, including consideration of the requirements in SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information, as required by SFAS No. 142.
-Our evaluation included consideration of factors such as regulatory environment, business model, gross margins, nature of services and process for delivering these services.
-In addition, we considered the guidance in D-101, Clarification of Reporting Unit Guidance in Paragraph 30 of FASB Statement No. 142.
+We have aggregated our operating components (radio stations) into a single radio reporting unit based upon the similarity of their economic characteristics.
+Our evaluation included consideration of factors, such as regulatory environment, business model, gross margins, nature of services and the process for delivering these services.

 The goodwill impairment test is a two-step test.
 Under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
 If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and the enterprise must perform step two of the impairment test (measurement).
 If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
-The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation, in accordance with FASB Statement No. 141, Business Combinations.
+The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation.
 The residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 Fair value of the reporting unit is determined using a discounted cash flow analysis.
 If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.

-During our quarters ended June 30, 2008 and December 31, 2008, we performed an interim and annual impairment review of our goodwill and determined that there was no impairment of goodwill.
+During the year-ended December 31, 2009 and 2008, we performed interim and annual impairment reviews of our goodwill and determined that there was no impairment of goodwill.
 The estimated enterprise value of our radio reporting unit exceeded its carrying value during our impairment testing.
-In addition, as a result of the impairment of FCC licensees in our second fiscal quarter of 2008, there is currently a net accumulated deficit in our radio reporting unit and we have a net overall accumulated deficit; therefore we have not performed a step-two impairment test.
-When evaluating our estimated enterprise value, we utilized an income approach which uses assumptions and estimates which among others include the aggregated expected revenues and operating margins generated by our FCC licenses (i.e. our stations) and use of a risk adjusted discount rate.
-We did not find reconciliation to our current market capitalization meaningful in the determination of our enterprise value given current factors that impact our market capitalization, including but not limited to: our recent NASDAQ delisting notice; limited trading volume; the impact of our television segment operating losses; and the significant voting control of our Chairman and CEO.
+In addition, there is currently a net accumulated deficit in our radio reporting unit and we have a net overall accumulated deficit; therefore we have not performed a step-two impairment test.
+When evaluating our estimated enterprise value, we utilized an income approach which uses assumptions and estimates which among others include the aggregated expected revenues and operating margins generated by our FCC broadcasting licenses (i.e. our stations) and use of a risk adjusted discount rate.
+We did not find reconciliation to our current market capitalization meaningful in the determination of our enterprise value given current factors that impact our market capitalization, including but not limited to: our recent NASDAQ delisting notices; limited trading volume; the impact of our television segment operating losses; and the significant voting control of our Chairman and CEO.